Parameter-efficient is not sufficient: Exploring Parameter, Memory, and Time Efficient Adapter Tuning for Dense Predictions: Related Works

 \subsection{Parameter-Efficient Transfer Learning}

-PETL has received much attention in the NLP field in recent years, as it can achieve comparable performance of 100\% fine-tuning by tuning even less than 1\% of the parameters \cite{peters2019tune}\cite{ruckle2021adapterdrop}\cite{karimi2021compacter}\cite{zhang2020beyond}\cite{aghajanyan2021intrinsic}.
+PETL has received much attention in the NLP field in recent years, as it can achieve comparable performance of 100\% fine-tuning by tuning even less than 1\% of the parameters \cite{peters2019tune,ruckle2021adapterdrop,karimi2021compacter,zhang2020beyond, aghajanyan2021intrinsic}.
 Many excellent PETL methods have emerged in the NLP field, which freeze most of the parameters in the transformer and train a small number of specified parameters.
-BitFit \cite{zaken2021bitfit} only tunes the bias terms, Prompt-tuning \cite{liu2021pre} adds learnable tokens to the input layer, Adapter-tuning \cite{houlsby2019parameter} adds some trainable bottleneck structures between layers, LoRA \cite{hulora} adds trainable bottleneck structures to the original structure in the form of residuals, and compacter \cite{karimi2021compacter} introduces low-rank structures into the adapter structure to further reduce the number of parameters.
+BitFit \cite{zaken2021bitfit} only tunes the bias terms, Prompt-tuning \cite{liu2021pre} adds learnable tokens to the input layer, Adapter-tuning \cite{houlsby2019parameter} adds some trainable bottleneck structures between layers, LoRA \cite{hulora} injects trainable rank decomposition matrices into each layer of the transformer architecture, and compacter \cite{karimi2021compacter} introduces low-rank structures into the adapter structure to further reduce the number of parameters.
 After continuous optimization and extensive validation, PETL can even outperforms fine-tuning in many NLP tasks.
 Advanced results in NLP have also brought new thinking to CV.

 As a first systematic attempt, Jia\textit{ et al.} \cite{jia2022visual} proposes VPT and demonstrates that the prompt-based PETL approach outperforms fine-tuning in many image classification tasks.
 Polyhistor \cite{liupolyhistor} introduces PETL in the multi-task setting.
 Kronecker Adaptation \cite{he2022parameter} reduces the number of parameters in adapters by introducing the Kronecker product.
 AdaptFormer \cite{chenadaptformer} utilizes the adapter structure and surpasses VPT in image classification.
 Convpass \cite{jie2022convolutional} replaces the bottleneck structure in LoRA with a CNN structure and improves the performance of PETL on image classification tasks.
 In addition, PETL has also been applied to visual-language tasks \cite{ju2022prompting}, few-shot vision tasks \cite{liufew}, action recognition \cite{pan2022st}.
 Most of the existing PETL methods bring promising performance in image classification tasks but remain to be explored for dense prediction tasks.